 Combining knowledge and an integrated service

 At RSK, we do not apply an industry-standard answer to a client’s concerns.
 Instead, we collaborate with the client to minimise obstacles that may arise during a site investigation.
-RSK’s in-house drilling specialists – Central Alliance, JB Site Investigations, Dynamic Sampling and Structural Soils – deliver half a century of combined expertise.
+RSK’s in-house drilling specialists – Central Alliance, Dynamic Sampling, Geocore, JB Site Investigations, and Structural Soils – deliver half a century of combined expertise.
 RSK has a vast array of boring and drilling rigs (more than 50) and more than 60 accredited drillers.
 Our comprehensive fleet of rigs means we can mobilise and begin a project anywhere in the UK.

 Providing clients with what they require

 Our clients often raise concerns about “catastrophic failure of earthworks or structures” or “unforeseen ground conditions”.
 We understand that these concerns can lead to ballooning budgets through large amounts of overtime.
 Our proven track record and bespoke solutions are crafted from years of invaluable and practical knowledge, such as helping to engineer a state-of-the-art nuclear power station, which allay these concerns and control costs.
 Moreover, we build relationships with our clients that minimise obstacles that may arise.
 We cut straight to the point and communicate simply and directly to our clients because we know time is invaluable.
 We provide our clients with top-tier and innovative on-site drilling performed by certified drilling crews and expert engineers and technicians who can interpret ground conditions, sample properties and test data.
 This ensures that our clients’ projects are executed on time, within budget and to the highest health, safety, quality and environmental standards.
 Our applied technologies division takes industry challenges and looks at them from a different perspective.
 Having a team with more than 40 years of site investigation knowledge means our clients trust our judgement to get the job done correctly.

 The right tools for any job